 No one is permitted to threaten anyone with imprisonment or removal from office because of [his] teaching, for faith is the gift of God, which comes from hearing, and hearing is by the word of God.
+33

-Why is this biblical reference so remarkable?
-First, because we are speaking of a secular edict - voted by nobles coming from various Christian backgrounds (including Catholics, Lutherans, Calvinists and Unitarians), and not of an ecclesiastical canon belonging to a particular denomination.
+Why is this biblical reference remarkable?
+First, because we are speaking of a secular edict - voted by nobles coming from various Christian backgrounds (including Catholics, Lutherans, Calvinists and Unitarians), and not of an ecclesiastical canon of a particular denomination.
 Further, these nobles could just as well have referred to the all-time political danger coming from both Istanbul and Vienna, invoking 'salus rei publicae', in a somewhat similar manner as Emperor Charles V did in 1526 in Speyer, to reverse that in 1529 once the Turkish danger was over and come up with an armistice rather than an agreement in 1555 in Augsburg, later known as the 'cuius regio, eius religio' principle.
 This is a far cry indeed from the Torda Edict, since it authorises indeed the 'freedom of conscience of the individual' - the only problem being that this 'individual' happens to be exclusively the all-time ruler of a given territory.

-As emphatically opposed to the Western pattern, by this concluding biblical reference at the very end of the text - a reference, which is used as the chief argument, not merely as an illustration for what they collectively came to agree upon - Transylvanian nobles in Torda set a historical example for posterity: although they could not assent to the unanimous reception of one doctrinal teaching or another (hence the existence of more denominations), nevertheless, by invoking the commonly accepted authority of Scripture to underpin the necessity of tolerance (instead of quoting political excuses) they signified the theocratic unity in diversity within the Transylvanian political, social and spiritual realm.
+As opposed to the Western pattern, Transylvanian nobles in Torda set a historical example for posterity: although they could not agree upon the unanimous reception of one doctrinal teaching or another (hence the existence of more denominations), nevertheless, by invoking the commonly accepted authority of Scripture to underpin the necessity of tolerance (instead of quoting political excuses) they signified the unity in diversity within the Transylvanian political, social and spiritual realm.

-Paradoxically, this secular edict also bears a far-reaching theological message.
+Paradoxically, this secular edict also bears a theological message.
 Since faith, as God's gift, comes from 'hearing', yet hearing is by the word of God, the ministers, by the very act of preaching (the ecclesiastical activity emphasised by the edict) contribute to the spreading of faith amongst the hearers.
-This process of dissemination - as it is clearly stated - cannot be hindered by any means.
+This process of dissemination - as it is clearly stated - cannot be hindered.
 Moreover, the edict does not qualify the notion of faith, i.e. it does not rank one type of faith (e.g. Roman Catholic) under or above another.
 Consequently, 'faith' in this context is merely and exclusively 'a gift of God', thus beyond theological disputes - and indeed, beyond doctrine.
-Dogmatic issues as well as doctrinal divergences could and should be discussed and settled (as it happened in Transylvania also) by various theologians of different denominations, yet faith itself, identified as 'a gift of God' cannot be equated with any dogmatic formulae: it is therefore, by definition, beyond them.
+Dogmatic issues and doctrinal divergences should be discussed and settled (as it happened in Transylvania also) by various theologians, yet faith itself, as 'a gift of God' cannot be equated with any dogmatic formulae: it is therefore beyond them.